 The Board of Management bears overall responsibility for the risk management process and defines the general conditions for managing the various risk types.
-The Risk Controlling business unit acts independently of all front offices in organisational terms, in accordance with MaRisk, and ensures the constant and timely flow of information to the Bank's Board of Management and Advisory Board in close collaboration with other organisational units.
+The Risk & Finance business unit acts independently of all front offices in organisational terms, in accordance with MaRisk, and ensures the constant and timely flow of information to the Bank's Board of Management and Advisory Board in close collaboration with other organisational units.
 Risk Controlling is responsible for developing and overseeing the systems used in overall bank and risk management.
-The Controlling, Accounting and Reporting functions and the Data Protection and Information Security Management units are also integrated into the Risk Controlling division.
+The Risk & Finance unit comprises the following areas: Risk & Regulatory Reporting (Pillar I and II risk assessment), Controlling & Accounting (internal and external/commercial income statement), ESG, Projects & Governance (including validation of risk models), Accounts & Disclosure, and the Data Protection and Information Security units.
 The targeted linking of business performance figures from Controlling and the commercial results from Accounting with the economic and normative risk indicators enables us to achieve a comprehensive overall bank perspective when assessing risks and to make these available to the management as part of the reporting process.
 The business unit carries out a comprehensive risk inventory at regular intervals and compares the amounts of the various risk types with the available risk cover.
 As part of the risk management processes, it is ensured that excessive risk concentrations exist neither within the various risk categories, nor across the risk types, in line with the strategy.

 In its risk management, Berenberg uses the proven model of three lines of defence.
 In the first line of defence, the operational managers in the Bank's various units are risk owners with responsibility and accountability for assessing, managing and mitigating risk.
 This includes the implementation and monitoring of organisational hedging measures, as well as control activities anchored in the processes.
-In the second line of defence, the Risk Controlling and Compliance units facilitate and monitor the implementation of effective risk management and ensure independent risk reporting to the Bank's Board of Management.
+In the second line of defence, the Risk & Finance and Compliance units facilitate and monitor the implementation of effective risk management and ensure independent risk reporting to the Bank's Board of Management.
 The third line of defence consists of the independent Internal Audit unit, which employs a risk-oriented approach to evaluate how effectively Berenberg controls its risks and how well the first and second lines of defence perform their tasks.